tachyon888/K8s-on-KVM/README.md

 - **libvirt-daemon-system:** A package that provides configuration files required to run the libvirt daemon.
 - **virtinst:** A  set of command-line utilities for provisioning and modifying virtual machines.
 - **libvirt-clients:** A set of client-side libraries and APIs for managing and controlling virtual machines & hypervisors from the command line.
-- **bridge-utils:** A set of tools for creating and managing bridge devices.